2023 Most Popular Carpentry Undergraduate Certificate Trade Schools in Iowa

 Read full report on Carpentry at Southeastern Community College

-North Iowa Area Community College came in at #6 in this year’s edition of the Most Popular Carpentry Undergraduate Certificate Trade Schools in Iowa ranking.
+North Iowa Area Community College ranked #6 on this year’s Most Popular Carpentry Undergraduate Certificate Trade Schools in Iowa list.
 Located in the remote town of Mason City, North Iowa Area Community College is a public college with a small student population.

 About 18% of the students majoring in carpentry at the school are women while 82% are male.

 With a ranking of #8, Iowa Lakes Community College did quite well on this year’s most popular schools for carpentry students working on their undergraduate certificate.
-Located in the town of Estherville, Iowa Lakes Community College is a public college with a small student population.
+Located in the remote town of Estherville, Iowa Lakes Community College is a public school with a small student population.

-Southwestern Community College ranked #8 on this year’s Most Popular Carpentry Undergraduate Certificate Trade Schools in Iowa list.
+Southwestern Community College came in at #8 in this year’s edition of the Most Popular Carpentry Undergraduate Certificate Trade Schools in Iowa ranking.
 SWCC is a small public school located in the remote town of Creston.

 Women make up 29% of the carpentry majors at the school.

-Explore all the Most Popular Carpentry Colleges in the Plains States Area or other specific states within that region.
+Explore all the Most Popular Carpentry Schools in the Plains States Area or other specific states within that region.

 State | Degrees Awarded |